 Making use of your custom attributes

-In order to pull custom attribute data into other application, you or your web developer need to use Vidyard's Dashboard API Attribute endpoints to tell your integrated platform where to find this information, and what to do with it.
+In order to pull custom attribute data into another application, you or your web developer need to use Vidyard's Dashboard API Attribute endpoints to tell your integrated platform where to find this information, and what to do with it.

 Here's an example of things you can tell your integration to do with Vidyard's Dashboard API Attribute endpoints:

-- "Get Top of funnel players"
+- "Get Top of funnel videos"

-- "Get all Gated players"
+- "Get all Gated videos"

 - "Get all videos from Summer Sales campaign"

 - "Get all videos about products in the $12,000 range"

 Then you (or your web developer) can set up your integrated application to do something specific or interesting with this information.

 - Display all "Top of funnel" videos on this web page

 - In Marketo, give a certain score to all leads who have "watched 50% of a video" with the attribute "Funnel: Top"